angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 First of all the number of total 'good' match data points is 565.
 A _good_ match is defined as one where we have all the pertinent information recorded.
-For any data crunching involving sucess or win% we shall also define a 'good' match as "not the mirror".
+For any data crunching involving success or win% we shall also define a 'good' match as "not the mirror".
 The reason being here is that we might only have data from one side of the match therefore only recording the result from one side and not the other.
 As a result it's easier to just omit them than allow the minor skew from